danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-09-building-a-document-scanner-for-swiftui.md

 }
 ```

-`DocumentCamera` passes on the provided actions to the coordinator it creates in `makeCoordinator`, then sets up the context as the controller's delegate, to connect it with the provided actions.
+The `DocumentCamera` passes the actions to the coordinator in `makeCoordinator`, then sets up the context as the controller's delegate, to connect it with the provided actions.

 ## Conclusion

-Wrapping UIKit views and view controllers in SwiftUI is very easy.
-Just make sure you understand when and how to use a coordinator for more complex tasks.
+Wrapping UIKit views and view controllers in SwiftUI is easy.
+Just make sure to understand when and how to use a coordinator for more complex tasks.

 This code could also be adjusted to support async/await, but that's a topic for another post.
 Just let me know if you'd like to see such a post.

 If you're interested in the source code, you can find it in my [SwiftUIKit]({{project.url}}) library.
 Don't hesitate to comment or reach out with any thoughts you may have.
-I'd love to hear your thoughts on this.